 Much like churches or skyscrapers that make you admire their wonder, the world's most famous bridges are architectural marvels that enrapture their beholder with fascinating history and technical mastery.
 They speak to the ingenuity and determination employed by an architect to bridge two sides of the land.
-The sheer size — and beauty — of bridges across the world can draw a crowd to climb them, walk across them or simply enjoy them from a distance.
+The magnitude — and beauty — of popular bridges worldwide can draw a crowd to climb them, cross them, sail beneath them or simply enjoy their sights from a distance.
+While some achieve fame through sheer scale, others captivate through a sense of story and heritage.
+Let’s take a journey to explore the 10 most beautiful bridges in the world.

 View seen when visiting the famous Tower Bridge in London.
 UK